adamkrawczyk/rosbot_patrol/README.md

 4. Informing owner when it's real threat

 This project is focused on maintaning your house/office secure when no one is inside and provide that by following rosbot project.
-We will use rosbot platform with astra camera, ESP-32 microchips with motion sensor and external computer taking care of image processing.
+We will use rosbot platform with astra camera, ESP-32 microchips with motion sensor(RPI HC-SR501) and external computer taking care of image processing.

 Because project covers many fields I will show you and explain how to configure ewerything properly.
 We also devide project for simulation part and real robot part, this should give clear view about whole project.